Thank you everyone for making 2025 such a special memorial.

 As Europe celebrated the surrender of German forces on VE Day, thousands of British, Commonwealth and Allied Armed Forces personnel were still involved in bitter fighting in the Far East.
 The VJ Day Memorial Walk remembers the ‘Forgotten Army’.

-The memorial walk will start in Newcastle Civic Centre at 6.00am, Friday 15th August 2025 and travel through Gateshead, South Tyneside, ending at Sunderland honouring Far East PoW’s.
-At 11am, there will be a special service (TBC) and the unveiling of a very special statue at 3pm.
+The memorial walk will start in Newcastle Civic Centre at 6.00am, Friday 15th August 2025 and travel through Gateshead to South Tyneside, at 11am, there will be a memorial service and the unveiling of a very special statue by Ray Lonsdale at 11am, South Shields Town Hall.

 Len Gibson supported the cancer charity, Daft as a Brush Cancer Patient Care, who named one of their Ambulances in his honour ‘Len Guitar Gibson’.
 The anniversary of Japan’s surrender marks the end of World War II.
 Working on the infamous Burma Railway, only a fraction of the Far East PoW’s survived starvation, torture and Malaria.